electron/website/docs/latest/tutorial/tutorial-4-adding-features.md

 ---
-title: 'Adding Application Features'
+title: 'Application Features'
 description: 'In this step of the tutorial we will share some resources you should read to add features to your application'
-slug: adding-features
+slug: tutorial-adding-features
 hide_title: false
 ---